petzi53/bib2academic/README.md

 bib2academic: Converting Bibtex Records to .md Files for the Hugo Academic Theme

-`bib2academic` takes a .bib file and generates for each record a .md file.
+`bib2academic` takes a .bib file and generates for each bib record a .md file.
 The name of the .md file is generated from the year and entry field.
 It has the format `year-month-day_key.md`.

 ## Requirements: